 Epcon Builder Stories With Allison Moore of Twentieth Century Construction

-Meet Allison, an Epcon Franchise Builder in Cleveland, Ohio.
+Meet Allison Moore, VP of sales and marketing at Twentieth Century Construction, an Epcon Franchise Builder in Cleveland, Ohio.

 Host: Hi Allison, thanks for being here.
 I want to talk with you a little bit about your history.
 How did you get into homebuilding and the construction industry?